grahamcarman/docs/astro/astro-ips.md

 Retrieve external IP addresses for an individual Deployment if you are using standard clusters or otherwise don't have access to your Organization's **Clusters** page.

-1. In the Cloud UI, click the Astronomer logo in the upper left corner to open your Organization.
+1. In the Cloud UI, click your Workspace name in the upper left corner, then click **Organization Settings**.
 2. Click **Clusters**, then select a cluster.
 3. In the **Details** page, copy the IP addresses listed under **External IPs**.